Payroll

 Payroll tax vs income tax: What's the difference?

-Income taxes are tax liabilities based on income, and these taxes are assessed at the federal, state, and local level.
+Income taxes are tax liabilities based on income, and these taxes are assessed at the federal, state, and local levels.
 Payroll taxes include income tax withholdings and a number of other taxes that are assessed on employers and workers.
-If you understand the relationship between income taxes and payroll taxes, managing payroll is much easier.

 What is payroll tax?